United States Army Services of Supply: European Theater

 The Services of Supply, European Theater of Operations (ETO), was established in Cheltenham, England on 24 May 1942 under the command of Major General John C. H. Lee.
 Almost two years of build up followed, supporting the North African Campaign and eventually the Invasion of Normandy.
 The command was redesignated COMZ (Communications Zone) after the 6 June 1944 invasion.
 Within COMZ was ADSEC (the Advance Section, Communications Zone) and FECOMZ (Forward Echelon, Communications Zone).
 This command was divided in the fall of 1942 to include service and supply functions in the North African Theater of Operations to support the Operation Torch invasion of North Africa, and the subsequent invasions of Sicily, Italy, and southern France.
-Lee's deputy, Brigadier General Thomas B. Larkin, was spun off from the SOS-ETO to direct this effort for the duration of the war, ending the conflict with the title Commanding General, Army Service Forces, Mediterranean Theater of Operations.
+Lee's deputy, Brigadier General Thomas B. Larkin, was spun off from the SOS-ETO to direct this effort for the duration of the war, ending the conflict with the title Commanding General, Army Service Forces, Mediterranean Theater of Operations, United States Army.
 The development of telecommunications infrastructure in the region of Cheltenham was one of the major reasons why the GCHQ was moved to the town after American operations ceased.

+China-Burma-India Theater

+The activation of Services of Supply, China, Burma and India (SOS CBI) was authorized by the War Department on 28 February 1942.
+The Headquarters and Headquarters Detachment (Provisional), SOS USAF CBI, was activated as a subordinate command of USAF CBI at Karachi, India, 23 April 1942.
+Headquarters, SOS USAF CBI, was initially located in Karachi but moved to New Delhi on 26 May 1942.
+It was commanded by Brigadier General Raymond A. Wheeler from 28 February 1942 (with the rank of major general from 11 March 1942); then Brigadier General William E. R. Covell from 15 November 1943 (with the rank of major general from 29 November 1943); Brigadier General John A Warden from 18 December 1944; and Major General William E. R. Covell from 10 February 1945.

+Services of Supply, China, Burma and India was redesignated Services of Supply, India Burma Theater (SOS IBT) on 2 November 1944 when the theater was split in two.
+On 10 November Advance Section No. 1, SOS IBT, was redesignated Supply, China Theater, with its headquarters at Kunming, China.
+It was commanded by Major General Gilbert X. Cheves from 12 November 1944, and Major General Henry S. Aurand from 25 May 45.